-Gluten-free cuisine has a reputation for being healthier, but that doesn't mean you can't make indulgent snacks worthy of Super Bowl Sunday or a cocktail party.
-Some of the recipes, like hummus, are naturally gluten-free.
+Some of these recipes, like hummus, are naturally gluten-free.
 This means they're made without any wheat, barley, or rye, or additives like soy sauce or beer.
-Others have been specifically modified to use gluten-free alternatives like rice flour, for example, to make them safe for people with Celiac disease.
+Others have been specifically modified to use gluten-free alternatives like rice flour, for example, to make them safe for people with Celiac disease or for those following a gluten-free diet.
 Whatever the occasion, these gluten-free recipes have been tested to be just as good as their counterparts—if not better.

 01 of 25